Spin Fishing for Sea Run Brown Trout

 When fishing further upriver out of the tidal influence I do not specifically target sea run.
 That is because their holds are going to be the same as the resident trout.
 One cast I can catch a sea trout, and the next a resident.

-The further up the river the sea run trout travels the more their diet changes to the food available in the river.
+The further up the river the sea run trout travel the more their diet changes to the food available in the river.

 Targeting sea trout on the spawning run?